-- WT1.3: Study whether and how to support the alignment of model identification and model management between SA2 and RAN.
-Work will be based on the possible requirements defined by RAN1 and RAN2.

-- WT1.4: Study whether and how to support interaction/coordination with RAN3 to support the AI enabled NG-RAN framework (i.e. AI/ML for NG-RAN in Rel-18).
-Work will be based on possible requirements from RAN3.

-- WT1.5: Study whether and how to consider enhancements to LCS to support AI/ML based Positioning.

 The WT contains the following NOTE

 "Whether SA2 will study WT1 and the content of WT1 will depend on and follow RAN study and conclusions.
 WT1 and associated TUs will be revised to align to RAN study conclusions, when RAN reaches such conclusions."